The Picture of Dorian Gray

 Approx. 78,500 words

 Everyone knows the central conceit of The Picture of Dorian Gray: a beautiful young man remains unblemished by age, while his painted portrait, hidden from public sight, grows older and corrupted by moral degradation.
-It's become a common compliment to a friend's continued youthfulness to say "You must have an aging portrait hanging in the attic."
+It's become a common compliment to a friend's continued youthfulness to say, "You must have an aging portrait in your attic."

 It's a grotesque idea that's become popular, worthy of an Edgar Allan Poe story.